 Children use a range of different types of play to develop their personality and their understanding of the world.
 Plus, it’s all fun and games with play - even for the grown ups.

 This is why playgroup is very beneficial to children.
+Read about the top five benefits of attending playgroup.

 Here, Karen picked the top five benefits.